aristosMiliaressis/pwnctl/README.md

 ### Operations

-there are three types of operations Crawl, Scan & Monitor.
+there are three types of operations `Crawl`, `Scan` & `Monitor`.

-every operation has a ScopeAggregate and a TaskProfile.
+every operation has an associated `ScopeAggregate` and `TaskProfile`.

-**Crawl** operations have an addition Input list that contains the initial assets that should be processed to start a recursive discovery loop.
+**Crawl** operations have an addition Input list that contains the initial assets that should be processed to start a recursive loop where tasks will find new assets and further tasks will be queued for the new assets to keep the loop going untill all the discoverable scope has been crawled according to the `TaskProfile` configuration.

-**Scan** operations can be used to expand on the collected assets and discover misconfigurations in a controlled manner.
+**Scan** operations can be used to expand on the collected assets or discover misconfigurations in a controlled manner where pre-discovered assets will get assigned tasks but outputs will not be recursivly processed like in crawl mode.

 **Monitor** operations allow you to periodicly monitor assets for change.

 **To Do**
 - [ ] Implement schedule based Monitor operations with EventBridge
+- [ ] Implement scan operations

 ## How to set it up?